truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/_index.md

 Enter a name in **Description** for this reversed task.

-Select the **Transfer Mode** and then define the path for a storage location on TrueNAS scale for the transferred data.
+Select the **Transfer Mode** and then define the path for a storage location on TrueNAS for the transferred data.

 Click **Restore**.